 2. That sounds great!
 Your expertise is EFT (Emotional Freedom Technique).
 What is the meaning of the therapy and how does it help people?

-I use EFT as part of my work as a life coach counselor, a really powerful technique to release emotions.
+I use EFT as part of my work as a life coach counsellor, a really powerful technique to release emotions.
 I see every human being as a walking history book.
 Everyone is carrying experiences and memories inside them.
 EFT lifts, we are using those experiences and consequential emotions from the past, to give them access, allow them to be there and release what is not necessary to carry anymore.
 It is also seen as a trauma release technique.
 EFT is practiced by combining ancient acupressure techniques with modern psychology, best done one-on-one as this is a real personal experience.

 3. What is your impression of the treatment at Yes We Can Youth Clinics?